pingwcy/SuperSerpent/README.md

 ## 🛣️ Roadmap
  Implement filesystem encryption on Windows (via WinFsp or filter driver)

- Add a GUI for this tool
+ // Add a GUI for this tool

- // Explore Android support
+ Explore Android support (It already works with ROOT in Termux)

 ## ⚠️ Disclaimer
 This is an experimental project intended for educational use only.